The Malay Peninsula

 Taman Negara National Park

-Morning arrival London
+Morning arrival in UK

 Not far away, the coastal mudflats and mangroves at Kuala Selangor provide a gentle introduction to some of the commoner Southeast Asian birds.
 This bird-rich area is also home to several localised species, including Buffy Fish Owl, Mangrove Whistler and Mangrove Blue Flycatcher.

 Crowning it all, our tour concludes with a four-night stay at the heart of one of Southeast Asia’s finest national parks: Taman Negara.
-Set within a vast tract of pristine lowland rainforest, our splendid lodgings here give access to a network of forest trails and waterways, which offer a wealth of fabulous bird and wildlife experiences.
+Set within a vast tract of pristine lowland rainforest, our splendid lodgings give us access to a network of forest trails and waterways, which offer a wealth of fabulous bird and wildlife experiences.

 Although shy and elusive, it is at Taman Negara that we can hope to see the gorgeous Crested Fireback.
-The Great Argus is another thrilling pheasant possibility and, as we search for them, many more of Malaysia’s forest jewels will hopefully come our way: Malayan Banded and Garnet Pittas perhaps, Raffles’s Malkoha, plus up to four species of trogon, five kinds of broadbill and seven huge and impressive hornbills!
+The Great Argus is another thrilling pheasant possibility and, as we search for them both, many more of Malaysia’s forest jewels will hopefully come our way: Malayan Banded and Garnet Pittas perhaps, Raffles’s Malkoha, plus up to four species of trogon, five kinds of broadbill and seven huge and impressive hornbills!

 Days 1 - 2